AlainKwishima/Weather-Guard/README.md

 - 📐<strong>Responsive Design: </stronge>WeatherMaster is fully responsive for all mobile devices.

 - 🧩<strong>User-Friendly Interface: </stronge>The app's interface is designed to be straightforward and user-friendly.

-# 🛠️ Built With:

-- <strong>HTML & CSS: </stronge> For the basic structure and styling of the app.

-- <strong>JavaScript: </stronge>To handle the app's logic and interactivity.

-- <strong>Java: </stronge>Mainly used for JavaScript interface and permissions, allowing the app to run on Android devices.

-- <strong>Material Web Components: </stronge>Utilized to create a consistent and attractive Material Design look and feel.

-- <strong>Weather icons</strong>: <a href="https://gitlab.com/bignutty/google-weather-icons">Google weather icons

 # 📝 Todos: